andrew/ultimate-awesome/README.md

 - [awesome-tdd](https://github.com/unicodeveloper/awesome-tdd) - :book: :articulated_lorry:  Curated list of awesome resources: books, videos, articles about using TDD(Test Driven Development).
 - [awesome-devops](https://github.com/joubertredrat/awesome-devops) - This is my awesome list with all open source and free applications that you can use in your management.
 - [awesome-notion](https://github.com/spencerpauly/awesome-notion) - A curated list of awesome Notion related things.
-- [awesome-computational-social-science](https://github.com/gesiscss/awesome-computational-social-science) - A list of awesome resources for Computational Social Science.
 - [Awesome-LLM-Uncertainty-Reliability-Robustness](https://github.com/jxzhangjhu/Awesome-LLM-Uncertainty-Reliability-Robustness) - Awesome-LLM-Robustness: a curated list of Uncertainty, Reliability and Robustness in Large Language Models.
 - [awesome-russian-it](https://github.com/unchase/awesome-russian-it) - :book: :headphones: :tv: :calendar: Список полезных русскоязычных ресурсов, связанных с ИТ -
 - [Awesome-Referring-Image-Segmentation](https://github.com/MarkMoHR/Awesome-Referring-Image-Segmentation) - :books: A collection of papers about Referring Image Segmentation.